 Gentler and More Accessible Politics

-Canada is led by a prime minister and political parties vary a bit more widely (four to America’s two, in addition to many smaller parties).
+Canada is led by a prime minister and political parties vary a bit more widely (five to America’s two, in addition to many smaller parties).

 Americans tend to work more than many other nations, while Canada’s work-life balance is often compared to that of many European nations.
 There are half-hour breaks every five hours and vacations are far more regulated and generous.
 For example, the average Canadian worker gets two weeks of paid holiday after a year of employment.
 After five years, they are given three weeks of paid vacation.
 The United States does not have any mandated vacation policies.